sunkara-bhanu/list-instance-by-region/README.md

   4. Public ip of the created instance will be shown as output, which can be used to validate the instance deployment in region specified
   5. Run command "terraform destroy -var="input_region=ap-south-1" -auto-approve" to delete the resources created.

+Part#2:
+  1. Deploy infrastructure for Codepipeline Deployment can be found in [Link](https://github.com/sunkara-bhanu/list-instance-by-region/tree/main/code_pipeline_deployment)
+  2. Navigate to folder code_pipeline_deployment update the following values from terraform.tfvars
+  3.
+  4.
-Infrastructure for Codepipeline Deployment. ie, code under the path terraform/ Uploading the Lambda code to CodeCommit Repository. ie, lambda code on path lambda_bootstrap/ To achieve this, follow the pre-requisites steps below
+Uploading the Lambda code to CodeCommit Repository. ie, lambda code on path lambda_bootstrap/ To achieve this, follow the pre-requisites steps below